First-Year Academics: Freshman Credit Limits

-Freshmen are subject to a credit limit by Faculty rule.
-The limit aims to help you adjust to MIT's workload while learning to live a balanced life with more autonomy than you may be used to.
-The credit limits for each term of your freshman year follow:
+Freshmen are subject to a credit limit by faculty rule.
+The limit aims to help you adjust to MIT's workload while also learning to live a balanced life with more autonomy than you may be used to.
+The credit limits for each term of your freshman year are:

 - Fall term = 54 units

 - Independent Activities Period (known as IAP, which runs during January) = 12 units

 - Spring term = 57 units